SHAAAAAHID/SHAAAAAHID/README.md

 - 👋 Hi, I’m @SHAAAAAHID
 - 🐍I'm a python developer
-- 👀 I’m interested in web development and data science
+- 👀 I’m interested in Machine Learning and data science
-- 🌱 I’m currently learning AI and ML to improve my skills
+- 🌱 I’m currently learning DevOps

 <!---
 SHAAAAAHID/SHAAAAAHID is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.